Latent Shapes

 return self.embedding[class_number]

-The diagram below visually indicates the entire training process of the models.
+The diagram below shows the overall training process of the models.

 Training process

-Training latent shapes are gradually updated to the originals, and this approach enables flexible representation, allowing better reconstruction performance even when the latent shapes are not perfectly matched to the originals.
+During training, the latent shapes are gradually updated toward the original shapes, and this approach allows flexible representation and better reconstruction performance even when the latent shapes are not perfectly matched to the originals.

-Through these losses, the LatentShapes and the SDFDecoder are optimized and improved simultaneously.
+Through these losses, the LatentShapes and the SDFDecoder are optimized and improved at the same time.

-In this project, NVIDIA GeForce RTX 4090 is used to train models for 120 epochs using only \(50\) chairs of data.
+In this project, an NVIDIA GeForce RTX 4090 is used to train the models for 120 epochs using only \(50\) chairs of data.

-Since the GPU doesn't have enough memory to load this much data into memory all at once (OOM),
+Since the GPU does not have enough memory to load all of this data at once (OOM),

 The following